 Next-Generation Antibody Therapies

-Our DiversImmune™ platform was built to address a key bottleneck in the antibody therapeutics industry: the ability to rapidly generate high affinity and high specificity antibodies against virtually any target of interest.
-To date, our DiversImmune™ platform has been extensively validated by generating high quality antibodies for pharmaceutical and biotechnology companies against more than 300 different targets.
-The DiversImmune™ platform comprises three key steps, all focused on generating a diverse collection of high quality antibodies:
+Our DiversImmune® platform was built to address a key bottleneck in the antibody therapeutics industry: the ability to rapidly generate high affinity and high specificity antibodies against virtually any target of interest.
+The DiversImmune® platform comprises three key steps, all focused on generating a diverse collection of high quality antibodies:

 TetraBi Antibody Format for T-cell Engagement

 We are building a pipeline of T-cell engagers based on a tetravalent bispecific (TetraBi) format.
-The TetraBi format of our ABP-100 series of product candidates offers several significant advantages over other bispecific antibody formats and other approaches to T cell-based therapy.
+The TetraBi format of our ABP-102 candidate offers several significant advantages over other bispecific antibody formats and other approaches to T cell-based therapy.

-- Enhanced potency through bivalent binding to tumor cells.
-By including two binding sites for the tumor antigen, our antibodies are designed to form a much stronger connection to tumor cells than molecules that feature only a single binding site.
+- Enhanced potential potency through bivalent binding.
+By including two binding sites for the tumor antigen, our antibodies are designed to form a much stronger connection to tumor cells than competitor molecules that feature only a single binding site.

-- Better dosing through inclusion of an Fc region.
-By including an Fc region, our TetraBi antibodies are designed to have long circulating half-lives, enabling more convenient dosing for patients.
+- Potentially better dosing through inclusion of an Fc region.
+By including an Fc region, our TetraBi antibodies are designed to have long circulating half-lives, enabling potentially more convenient dosing for patients.

 - Controlled immune effector function through Fc engineering.
-By introducing defined mutations into the Fc region, our TetraBi antibodies are designed to diminish or eliminate Fc-mediated interactions that can contribute to unwanted side effects, such as cytokine release syndrome.
+By introducing defined mutations into the Fc region, we are potentially able to diminish or eliminate Fc-mediated interactions that can contribute to unwanted side effects such as CRS.

 - Lower immunogenicity.
-By closely resembling natural human antibodies, our TetraBi antibodies have a reduced risk of being immunogenic, which could otherwise lead to decreased efficacy.
+By closely resembling human antibodies with natural amino acid sequences, our TetraBi antibodies may have a reduced risk of being immunogenic, or capable of producing an undesirable immune response, which could otherwise lead to decreased efficacy.